This was originally all one horrendously long article. But I had to split it years ago and it has been in its current divisions ever since.

 But I really didn’t think those were the horrors that Rowling had in mind.

-And I thought Albus’s death was intimately connected with the ones she did mean.
+And I suspected that Albus’s death was intimately connected with the ones she did mean.

-And Albus’s past life, and past actions, might be even more to the point.
+And an examination of Albus’s past life, and past actions, might be even more to the point.

 (ETA: the more fool I. Not to say that Albus’s — totally irrelevant — past life and actions weren’t being forced down our throats just about every 2nd chapter.)